-Winter Park Health Foundation leaders, joined by community supporters, gathered today to mark the launch of construction on the new Center for Health and Wellbeing, formerly known as Project Wellness.
-The Foundation also announced it will partner with Florida Hospital in creation of this one-stop facility for wellness, fitness and medicine.
+Winter Park Health Foundation (WPHF) leaders, along with community supporters, recently celebrated that kick-off of construction on the new Center for Health and Wellbeing, formerly known as Project Wellness.
+At a ceremony held late last month, WPHF also announced it will partner with Florida Hospital in creation of this unique, one-stop facility for wellness, fitness and medicine.

 The Center for Health and Wellbeing will emphasize taking care of not just the body, but the mind and spirit, too.
 The intentionally integrated facility will inspire healthy living, reverse chronic diseases and increase longevity.